 • Memory Foam: Memory foam is a viscoelastic polyfoam that responds to heat and pressure to conform closely.
 This results in a customized feel for sleepers and pressure relief for the head, neck, and shoulders.
 Memory foam pillows may retain heat and restrict airflow, so look for a cooling pillow that offsets this.
 Open-cell memory foam has better airflow.
 Memory foam can also be shredded to let air circulate, or infused with gel or copper to draw heat away from the body.

 • Gel or Copper: Gel and copper are highly conductive materials that pull heat away from the body.
-These can be added to other fill materials, most often foam.
-Gel has a cool to the touch feel.
-Copper is antimicrobial.
-These materials prevent heat from building up in the pillow, but they often result in a higher price-point.
+They can be added to other fill materials, most often foam.
+Gel has a cool-to-the-touch feel, and copper is antimicrobial.
+These materials prevent heat from building up in the pillow, but they often result in a higher price point.

 • Buckwheat: Buckwheat hulls are the shells of the buckwheat grain.
-The hulls have an open shape and create air pockets in the pillow.
-This prevents heat retention.
-The hulls are malleable and supportive.
+Malleable and supportive, the hulls have an open shape and create air pockets in the pillow, preventing heat retention.
 Buckwheat pillows may take some getting used to, as the hulls have a natural odor and are prone to making a rustling noise when moved.

 • Wool: Wool is harvested from lambs and sheep.
 The natural fiber has a crimped shape that adds ample loft and airflow to a pillow.
 Wool acts as natural insulation, so it pulls heat and moisture away in warmer climates and retains heat in colder areas.
 A wool pillow is best for those who want year-round temperature regulation.